Apple’s pushed its iOS 15.5 update to iPhone users.

 If you’re moving up from iOS 15.4.1, the installation process should take 10 minutes or less to complete.
 It took about seven minutes to install on an iPhone 12 Pro.

-We’ve been using iOS 15.5 on a few different iPhone models for a short time and here’s what we’ve learned about the software’s performance thus far:
+We’ve been using iOS 15.5 on a few different iPhone models for several weeks now and here’s what we’ve learned about the software’s performance thus far:

 - Battery life is stable.